What Causes Knee Pain?

-When pain arises (especially in the joints) the first step is to rest unless you know what the pain is a result of.
-However, if your knee pain does not respond to rest, it is recommended to visit a doctor.
+When pain arises (especially in the joints,) the first step is to rest unless you know what the pain is a result of.
+However, sometimes your knee may not respond to inactivity, and therefore it’s recommended to visit a doctor.
 Signs or symptoms are indicators that you need a doctor evaluation, such as:

 - Inability to bend

 - Unable to walk (or discomfort)

-Please consider that even light injuries can lead to serious complications if not treated or healed properly.
+It’s good to know that even light injuries can lead to extreme complications if not treated or healed correctly.

 Knee Pain Treatment

 The type of treatment determined by your orthopedic specialist will depend upon the severity and cause of your pain.
-When visiting any of our offices in Broward and Palm Beach to treat your knee pain, the first approach is always a moderate non-invasive option.
+When visiting any of our offices in Broward and Palm Beach to treat your knee pain, the first approach is always a non-invasive option.
 Your knee specialist may prescribe medications to help with the inflammation and pain in the case of conditions such as gout or rheumatoid arthritis.

-Physical therapy may also be recommended in order to strengthen the muscles around the knee joint focusing in the quadriceps and/or hamstrings as well as a routine to improve balance.
+Physical therapy may also be recommended to strengthen the muscles around the knee joint.
+Therefore, focusing on the quadriceps and/or hamstrings as well as a routine to improve balance.
 Your doctor may also recommend knee injections that go directly into the knee joint.
-The medications injected usually contain corticosteroids (potent anti-inflammatory), hyaluronic acid (to lubricate the knee joint and to improve overall mobility), and/or platelet-rich-plasma or PRP (contains different growth factors that help in reducing inflammation and to promote natural healing).
+The medications injected usually contain corticosteroids (a potent anti-inflammatory), hyaluronic acid (to lubricate the knee joint and to improve overall mobility.)
+And/or platelet-rich-plasma or PRP (contains different growth factors that help to reduce inflammation and to promote natural healing.)

-If moderate treatment doesn’t yield results and/or the condition or knee injury is too severe, you may require a knee surgery.
+If moderate treatment doesn’t yield results and/or the condition or knee injury is too severe, you may require knee surgery.
 Regarding knee surgery, the options available nowadays vary from minimally invasive knee surgery to a total surgical joint reconstruction.
 Among the knee surgical options, the most common is knee arthroscopy, partial knee replacement, total knee joint replacement.